Michael Yon: 2005 – Little Girl story and photograph

-The photo created international news media attention as well.
-It was submitted to Time.
+The photo was submitted to Time.
 Their website's viewers selected it as the 'Top Photo of 2005'.
 It received 66% of the vote.
 An Islamic-based non-violence organization asked to use the picture, and Yon gave his permission.
 Documentary filmmaker Michael Moore used the photo without permission at michaelmoore.com, with it placed alongside then-Senator Hillary Clinton attacking her support for the invasion of Iraq.
 In May 2008, Yon wrote that he planned to sue Moore for copyright infringement and described some of Moore's media work as pornographic.